Table of Contents

 The planning process for dental implants may involve a variety of specialists, including a specialist in oral, jaw and facial surgery (oral and maxillofacial surgeon), a dentist who specializes in the treatment of dental structures, such as gums and bones. (periodontist), dentist (prosthodontist), or ear specialist, nasal and pharynx (ENT).

-Because dental implants require one or more surgical procedures, you should have a thorough examination to prepare for the procedure, which includes:
+Because dental implants require one or more surgical procedures, you should have a thorough examination to prepare for the procedure, Here are some tips by Implant Dentistry Spring which includes:

 Complete dental examination- You may have X ray of teeth and 3D photographs taken, and have models made of your teeth and jaw.